BurninWeeknd/simple-lora-trainer/README.md

 -----------------------------
 Usage -
 ###
-1) Create a project (folder defaults to home/yourusername/lora_project
+1) Create a project (folder defaults to home/yourusername/lora_project)
 - !!
 Do not place images directly in dataset - use a subfolder within the dataset folder - within the UI leave path as default
 2) Configure settings
 3) Click Train
+- Take note: because I am using SD Scripts as training back end.
+Image repeats is set from folder name (example: 10_person = 10 repeats)
 ----------------------------
 The UI includes:
 ###